 If the database was instantiated with database=None, the database is said to be in a 'deferred' state (see notes) - if this is the case, you can initialize it at any time by calling the init method.

-- database the name of the database (or filename if using sqlite) - connect\kwargs any arbitrary parameters to pass to the database driver when connecting connect()
+- database the name of the database (or filename if using sqlite) - connect\kwargs any arbitrary parameters to pass to the database driver when connecting local, ensuring that connections are not shared across threads.

 Establishes a connection to the database